eduk8s-tests/lab-vcluster-testing/README.md

 * https://github.com/eduk8s/eduk8s-operator/issues/108

-So consider it a reflection of what could be possible in the future but don't try it useful for now.
+So consider it a reflection of what could be possible in the future but don't try it yourself for now.